Mrdaniel01/Mrdaniel01/README.md

 ### Hi there! 👋

 I'm Juan Daniel, I'm from Bogotá, Colombia.
-I have studied a Business Management bachelor.
-I am MBA and International trade master among some other things.
+I studied a Business Management bachelor degree.
+I am a MBA and International trade master among some other things.

-🌱 Currently I am studying at Platzi.com, Becoming in Frontend developer and falling in love with Node and React, coming soon, Angular!
+🌱 Currently I am studying at Platzi.com, Becoming in Frontend developer and falling in love with Node and React, coming soon Angular!

-⚡ I love photography,  motorcycle travels, FPS Videogames and I am a really curious person.
+⚡ I love photography,  motorcycle travels, FPS Videogames and I am a very curious person.

-😄 Write me if you want to work with me in something, I will thank you all that I can learn from you!
+😄 You can write me an email so we can work together.
+I will thank everything you can teach me!

 💬 jd.rios.dev@gmail.com